eazar001/mousetrap/README.md

 ### How do I install this?

+Do you have Arch linux?
+Great, if so you can skip the rest of the instructions at the bottom and install it directly from the AUR: https://aur.archlinux.org/packages/mousetrap/

-In order to build this application you need:
+Otherwise, In order to build this application you need:
 * The `Rust` compiler and its build tool, `Cargo` (https://www.rust-lang.org/)
 * `Python` >= 3.5 (https://www.python.org)
 * `python-evdev` library (http://python-evdev.readthedocs.io/en/latest/install.html)